shanebweaver/mycoblog/_posts/2019-02-01-martha-build.md

 Using clear silicone, affix the PVC flang atop the other opening in the resevoir lid.
 I used bolts and wingnuts as well for an extra sturdy fixture.

 Grab the ultrasonic mist maker head w/ float ring and place it inside the resevoir, then drill a hole near the output port large enough to run the mist maker cable up through.
+Seal up the hole with clear silicone to prevent mist leakage.

 Attach the mist maker components together:
 **Mist maker** -> **Transformer** -> **Mist output controller** -> **Cable extension splitter**